 brother, Kenneth Johnson; and his nephew, Jerome Johnson-Reid.

 Left to cherish his memories are his siblings, Delores Lankford, Kemp Johnson Jr.,

 (Terri), Kimberly Jones (Erwin Sr.); his nieces and nephews, Alonzo Smith (Kia), Larissa

 Reid, Traci Gross (Daniel), Andrea, Erin, and Erwin “Drew” Jones II, Simone Williams;

 Great nieces and nephews, Alonzo, Amya, and Amari Smith, Caden Williams, Jamari

 Clarkson, Isaiah and Harper Gross, and a host of other relatives and friends.

-To send flowers to Darryl's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Darryl Dean Johnson, please visit our floral store.